 - Reflect on the artificial nature of state borders.
 The political history of Eastern Europe is one of contested borders.
 How are national lines drawn in the first place, and how do geopolitical forces shape the arc of local history?

-- Understand Russia’s interest in the Ukraine.
-Russia and the Ukraine seem on the verge of full-on war over Crimea, but the tension between these two nations has been simmering since the breakup of the USSR.
-And historians know the tension goes back even further, all the way to the Middle Ages.
+- Understand Russia’s interest in Ukraine.
+Russia and Ukraine seem on the verge of full-on war over Crimea, but the tension between these two nations has been simmering since the breakup of the USSR.
+Historians know the tension goes back even further, all the way to the Middle Ages.

 - Examine the ideology of Nazism.
 Political events have emboldened neo-Nazis in recent years.
 What are the origins of Nazism?
 How did they come to political power in the 1930s?
-And weren’t they defeated in 1945?
+Weren’t they defeated in 1945?

 - Delve into the surveillance state.
 Whether it was life under the Nazis in World War II or the East German Stasi, the 20th century gave us many examples of state surveillance and control.
 Are these tactics at play in today’s cyber world?
 How do we guard ourselves against state control?